 Determining if your lease area is on a closed landfill site

-In some cases, contamination may only be known when site works and excavations commence, hence it is important to always contact the Community Facilities Operations Team to assist you through the planning phase of site development projects.
+In some cases, contamination may only be found when site works and excavations commence.
+It is important to contact the Community Facilities Operations team to assist you through the planning phase of site development projects.

 If you are unsure if your lease area was once a landfill site, phone Council on 07 3403 8888.

 Council tenants, including sub-lessees, on closed landfill sites are responsible for protecting their members and other users of the site from environmental and health risks.
 This can be achieved by: